 When Obari has a project, many the people I’ve discussed do convene and help out, but they have to keep themselves busy so they are not always available.
 As such many of these individuals do gather together and work on other projects: as I mentioned earlier Scryed and Godannar were two projects where many from the Obari camp convened and worked together.
 Episode 30 of Magic Knight Rayearth, the finale of Chouja Reideen and the finale of Platinumhugen Ordian are also examples where many from the Obari camp convene.
 GaoGaiGar Final episode 6 is interesting as it had several lead animators and major key animators from the Yuusha series working on it; Hirotoshi Takaya, Obari himself, Masahiro Yamane, Seiichi Nakatani and the Suzuki brothers, along with animators like Ken Otsuka, Toru Yoshida and Keisuke Watabe.

-The first name to look at is probably that of Hideaki Anno, probably the only thing linking them is when Obari worked on episodes 5 and 6 of Gunbuster.
+Obari does interact with several of the names that were at Gainax in the 90s over his career.
+The first name is probably Hideaki Anno, the link being when Obari worked on episodes 5 and 6 of Gunbuster.
 Obari acknowledges and respects Anno, citing him as one the senior animators around the early days in his career.
 Certainly if we go by Muraki and Hashimoto’s words then Obari must have been influenced by Anno’s animation too.

-Then we have Shoichi Masuo, who Obari has worked with on a few projects prior to Eva; it could very well be it was Masuo who extended the invitation to come work on Eva.
-Takeshi Honda, similarly, had previous outings with Obari prior to Eva.
+Then we have Shoichi Masuo, who Obari has worked with on a few projects earlier on; it could very well be it was Masuo who extended the invitation to come work on Eva.
+Takeshi Honda, similarly, had several previous outings with Obari prior Honda working on Eva.
 We then have Satoshi Shigeta, an Obari style animator, who worked on several episodes as an AD and does a bit of KA work too.
-Yasushi Muraki and Atsuko Ishida who had worked quite closely with Obari also lent hands on Evangelion.
+Yasushi Muraki and Atsuko Ishida who had worked quite closely with Obari also lent hands on End of Evangelion.
 There’s also the case of the Yoshinari brothers, Yoh Yoshinari worked extensively on Evangelion although his older brother Koh Yoshinari didn’t.
 Koh instead worked with Obari on Fatal Fury 2 and Yoh joins them for the Fatal Fury Movie.
 The brothers also worked on 2 episodes of Voltage Fighter Gowcaiser, an Obari directed OVA that was released between the end of the Evangelion TV show and just before the release of the End of Evangelion movie.

 Then there is the Voogies Angel OVA series which was produced late 1997 where names like Tadashi Hiramatsu, Mitsuo Iso and Masayuki are among others that make their one and only appearance on working on an Obari anime.
 Okay, not quite: Hiramatsu worked on Detonator Orgun and Dragon Slayor where Obari did some KA.
 Another Obari show produced around this time was the Virus Buster Surge TV series, which again features animators like Hiroyuki Imaishi, Yasushi Muraki, Yutaka Nakamura, Hiroyuki Kanbe, Fuminori Kizaki, Keisuke Watabe and Hidenori Matsubara among others that also worked on Evangelion.